Do you claim the title of INFJ or another MBTI personality type?

 Why would you ever do a personality test?
 To know yourself just a little bit better.
 Self-knowledge is important, and it’s more conducive to success in life than external factors such as the economy or the place you live.

 After completing my test, I was diagnosed with the INFJ type.
-The main powers I’m supposed to possess are Introversion, Intuition, Feeling and Judging.
-The subject intrigued me, and I even came up with The Handy Guide For Introverts.
+The main powers I’m supposed to possess are Introversion, Intuition, Feeling, and Judging.
+The subject intrigued me, and besides becoming a freelance writer (so I don’t have to talk to anyone), I even came up with a guide on how to be a happy introvert.
 But in this article, I will share only the succinct life tips for any INFJ who want to be happier and more successful.

 - Hobbs, Michelle (Author)